Easy Pillowcase Tutorial-Sew Your Own Simple Pillowcase

 B)Fold this top edge down another 3 inches.( Matching seams, press and pin down fabric as you measure.)

 C)Before stitching, set up your machine for circular/tube stitching.
 Some machines have a removable case and some machines have a part that drops down to allow for circular stitching.
 Refer to your manual for extra help.

 D)With pillowcase still turned inside out, straight stitch close to the folded edge OR 1/4″ away from pinked edge, all the way around the pillow.
 Make sure to backstitch at the beginning and ending of your stitching.

-E)Clip your threads and turn the pillowcase right side out.
-You are now finished!
+E)Clip your threads and turn the pillowcase right side out, press, pillowcase complete!

-You may add trim to the band area you just finished, if you so desire.
-(You may also add another row of stitching 1/4″ away from the stitching you just did.
+Add trim to the band area you just finished, if you so desire.
+You may also add another row of stitching 1/4″ away from the stitching you just did.
 Make sure the second row of stitching is in the band area.
 Looking at the picture above, the second row of stitches will be to the right of the stitching you see.
-This adds a professional look to your pillowcases.)
+This adds a professional look to your pillowcases.